csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/Assets.md

 # Report assets

 [Screenplay reports] provide a deep record of how each [performance] has progressed.
 Sometimes, though, a performance creates our generates things.
 Imagine a (fictitious) performance which exports a spreadsheet of sales figures into a PDF file with graphs and charts.
 Wouldn't it be useful to be able to retrieve/access that PDF file from the report?

-_This is what assets facilitate._
+_This is the use-case facilitated by assets._

 [Screenplay reports]: GettingReports.md
 [performance]: xref:CSF.Screenplay.IPerformance